AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-shell-integration-overview.md

 >
 >This integration is available only for Commerce projects that use the  [Adobe Identity Management Service (IMS)](../getting-started/adobe-ims-config.md) for authentication.

-## Using the Unified Shell application controls
+## Accessing Unified Shell capabilities from the Commerce Admin

 When the Commerce Admin is integrated with Unified Shell, the Commerce Admin is hosted within the Unified Shell application framework, and the Commerce application  header is replaced by the Unified Shell application header.